renerocksai/sublimeless_zk/README.md

 ### Color Schemes

-Three color schemes are provided by default.
+Only a few color schemes are provided by default.
 The sections below describe how you activate them in the settings file.

 You can also use the View > Switch Theme... menu to select a different theme.